sufyanshk/scripts/README.md

 The .plt files are used for plotting "E vs. k-points" and "E vs. lattice parameter" plots.

 POSCAR and KPOINTS files are updated during runtime of the respective scripts.
-Kindly edit the *evsvol_coarse.sh*, *evsvol_fine.sh* and *kp_optimisation.sh* files before runnign the scripts.
+Kindly edit the *evsvol_coarse.sh*, *evsvol_fine.sh* and *kp_optimisation.sh* files before running the scripts.